 As is often the case in a small borough, Osceola Mills doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Osceola Mills who are college-educated is close to the national average for all communities of 21.84%: 18.75% of the adults in Osceola Mills have a bachelor's degree or advanced degree.
+The education level of Osceola Mills citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.75% of adults 25 and older in Osceola Mills have a college degree.

 The per capita income in Osceola Mills in 2022 was $32,828, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $131,312 for a family of four.
 However, Osceola Mills contains both very wealthy and poor people as well.